jetthoughts/jt.github.io/_posts/2010-02-19-rails-assets-host-with-ssl.markdown

 ---
 layout: post
-title: Rails assets host with ssl
+title: Rails Assets host with SSL
 date: 19-02-2010
 author: Michael Nikitochkin
 authors_git: miry
 tags: rails,assets
 category: tech
+excerpt: A beautiful solution to get rid of browser user alerts about the unsafe content.
 ---

-When we use simple assets server as
+When we use simple assets server, such as

 {% highlight ruby linenos=table %}
 ActionController::Base.asset_host = "http://assets%d.example.com"
 {% endhighlight %}

-, so we have a problem with pages which used ssl and some browsers alert users,that some content is not safe.
+we have a problem with pages which use ssl and some browsers alert users that some content is not safe.

-So I found in the **google** next solution:
+So I found in **google** the following solution:

 {% highlight ruby linenos=table %}
 ActionController::Base.asset_host = Proc.new { |source, request|